 The information gained through this survey will contribute to improving the level and extent of public information on these co(re)insurance schemes.

 The study was performed at EU27 level and will be used in the future review of the Block Exemption Regulation (EU) No. 267/2010, which will expire on 31 March 2017.
-In this regard, a Report to the European Parliament and Council will be submitted by 31 March 2016.
+In this regard, a Report to the European Parliament and Council was submitted by 31 March 2016.

 The report also takes a closer look at market practices concerning ad-hoc co(re)insurance agreements following up on the Commission's report on the Business Insurance Sector Inquiry, published in 2007.